Want Customized SEO Advice per Keyword? There’s a Plugin for That!

 Get a Custom Word Count for Your Webpage

-You may have seen the studies and advice that say long-form content performs better in the search results.
+You may have seen the studies and advice that say long-form content performs better in search results.
 And that may be true in many cases.
 But if you always follow that guidance, you could be wasting your time.

 Every search query has a different set of algorithmic signals.
-And those algorithmic signals carry different weight depending on the query, as well.
+And those algorithmic signals carry different weights depending on the query, as well.
 So there are endless combinations of what Google deems important for a query.

 Informational content designed for learning about a subject will likely need longer webpages.
 Many queries will need shorter answers.